nishanttotla/ContainerCamp2016/SCRATCHPAD.md

 - and then talk about how you replicate cluster state so that your desired state engine is also HA
 - and then explain how raft ensures that your replicated cluster is consistent
 - and then switch gears and talk a bit about networking.

+### Fundamentals and Learnings

+- Regions vs Availability Zones: Regions are easy to understand.
+They are completely isolated from each other and are in different parts of the world.
+Although unusual, failures do happen.
+AWS therefore provides availability zones that are isolated from each other (they have low latency connections).
+Deploying your application across multiple availability zones makes you ready for unexpected outages.
+So if there is an outage with a particular availability zone your application stays online.